• Facebook

 4. Dropping expectations.
 Enough said.
 We can get bent out of shape when we don’t go with the flow and practice “good is good enough.”

 5. Keeping your self-care at the top of your to-do list.
 Stay hydrated, eat nutrient-dense foods, keep sugar and alcohol to a minimum and move your body every day!
-I’m all for indulging occasionally, but ultimately, “How bad do you want to feel good?”
+I’m all for indulging occasionally, but ultimately, I always ask myself, “How bad do you want to feel good?”

 6. Scheduling post-holiday support now.
-Book that therapy or coaching appointment for Jan.
-2, plan a walk with a favorite friend or mentor, organize a nourishing girl’s or boy’s night out.
+Book that counseling, mentoring or coaching appointment (read more) for January 2, plan a walk with a favorite friend for later this month, organize a nourishing girl’s or guy’s night out.
 These touch points will help you recalibrate and find your center post-holiday craziness.

 7. Focusing on connection.
 When attending a family gathering, I always ask myself, “What if this were the last time I were to see _______?”
 This puts things in perspective.
 I love the reminder: You can be right or you can be in relationship.

-Be extra compassionate and understanding with yourself, your loved ones and friends this week.
-There is a reason the suicide rate always jumps around the holidays.
-Many people are grappling with deep loss, feelings of loneliness and most are experiencing a wide spectrum of emotions, particularly now (for more support read When Holiday and Pandemic Stress Collide).
+Be extra compassionate and understanding with yourself, your loved ones and friends this month.
+There is a reason rates of depression jump around the holidays.
+Many people are grappling with deep loss, feelings of loneliness and most are experiencing a wide spectrum of emotions.
+Add to that the ongoing uncertainty of the pandemic (and subsequent fallout) and you have a perfect storm for emotional mayhem.
 When in doubt, be generous and kind.

 Maya Angelou said, “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

-Subscribe here to Live Inside Out, a weekly blog written by life balance coach/author/speaker Renée Peterson Trudeau.
-Passionate about helping men and women find balance through the art and science of self-care, her work has appeared in The New York Times, Good Housekeeping, US News & World Report, Spirituality & Health and more.
-She and her team have certified more than 400 facilitators in 10 countries around the globe to lead life coaching groups and women’s retreats based on her work.
-She’s the author of two books on life balance including the award-winning The Mother’s Guide to Self-Renewal.
-She lives in Brevard, NC and Austin, TX with her husband and is enjoying being a recent empty nester.
+Subscribe here to Live Inside Out, a weekly blog written by life balance coach/speaker and self-care author Renée Peterson Trudeau.
+Passionate about helping men and women find balance through the art/science of self-care, her work has appeared in The New York Times, Good Housekeeping, US News & World Report, AARP, Spirituality & Health and more.
+She and her team have certified more than 400 facilitators in 10 countries around the globe to lead self-renewal groups for women based on her pioneering work.
+She’s the author of two books on life balance including the award-winning The Mother’s Guide to Self-Renewal: How to Reclaim, Rejuvenate and Re-Balance Your Life.
+Renee lives in the Blue Ridge Mountains of North Carolina where she just launched Wild Souls Nature Adventures.
+Originally from Austin, TX, she and her husband are enjoying a new empty nest.
 More on Renee here.

 November 23, 2020/by Luisa V